implydata/learn-druid/website/courses/druid-streaming/index.md

 - Video interviews with Apache Druid community members on using streaming technologies with Apache Druid.
 - Exercises using notebooks from the learn-druid repository showcasing streaming features in action.
 You can adapt these examples for your own use case.
 - Signposts to videos and important documentation for you to broaden and deepen your understanding.
-- An examination you can take to receive a certificate of completion from Imply.
 - Take time to leave feedback when you're ready.
 We'd love to use your opinions and thoughts to improve this course for everyone.

 If you'd like to talk to through what you learn in this course, why not say hi to Imply's DevRel team!
 Follow this link to find the bookable sessions on offer.